spotinst/help/src/docs/ocean/getting-started/aks/README.md

 Information about Namespaces:

 *  The Spot admission controller injects Spot toleration in pods for all namespaces, except those specifically excluded using label spot.io/inject-aks-spot-toleration=false
-*  The Spot admission controller automatically excludes all [AKS system namespaces](https://learn.microsoft.com/en-us/azure/aks/faq#can-i-use-admission-controller-webhooks-on-aks) with control-plane label like kube-system.
+*  The Spot admission controller automatically excludes all [AKS system namespaces](https://learn.microsoft.com/en-us/azure/aks/faq#can-i-use-admission-controller-webhooks-on-aks) with control-plane labels like kube-system.

 >**Notes**:

 *  You can adjust your non-system namespaces after installation (described later).
-*  You can install the Spot admission controller now from this wizard or install it later (after importing the cluster) from the Cluster **Actions** drop-down menu.
+*  You can install the Spot admission controller from this wizard or later (after importing the cluster) from the Cluster **Actions** drop-down menu.
-*  If your cluster does not have the Spot admission controller installed, the banner at the top of the screen displays installation instructions.
+*  If the Spot admission controller is not installed in your cluster, the banner at the top of the screen displays installation instructions.

 To Install the Spot Admission Controller: